andybalham/blog-source-code/blog-posts/step-function-task-tokens.md

 Clone the [companion repo](https://github.com/andybalham/https://github.com/andybalham/blog-task-tokens) to run the code for yourself.

+## TL;DR

+TODO

 ## Application overview

 Below is an overview of our application.
 On the left we have the step function that simulates part of a mortgage loan processing system.
 One step of this process is to call an external Valuation Service.
 This service is asynchronous and sends its response via a webhook specified in the valuation request.

 ![Application overview](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/step-function-task-tokens/application-overview.png?raw=true)

-We are going to implement a mock Valuation Service that uses a step function to implement a delay before making the call back to the loan processor via a webhook.
+We are going to implement a mock Valuation Service that uses a step function to implement a six second delay, before it makes a call back to the loan processor via a webhook.

 ## Requesting a valuation

 ![Requesting a valuation](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/step-function-task-tokens/overview-diagram-step-01-request.png?raw=true)

-Our calling step function consists of a single task that invokes a Lambda function.
+Our step function consists of a single task that invokes a Lambda function.
 The definition is shown below.

 ```TypeScript
 const requestValuationTask = new LambdaInvoke(this, 'RequestValuation', {